DotBow/Blender-Launcher/README.md

 Core features:

 * Automatic checking of latest builds
-* Fast access of favorite build via tray context menu or by double click on tray icon
+* Fast access of favorite build via tray context menu or by middle click on tray icon
 * Register .blend file extension for preferred build
 * Create desktop shortcut
 * Indication of running builds and its number of instances